Why you can trust Tom's Guide

 The $1,398 Sony A6500 is the premium model in Sony’s mirrorless camera lineup, packing every feature the company could think of into its small case.
 The camera has the same 24.2 megapixel image sensor as its predecessor, the a6300, but adds extra processing and buffer memory, plus some tweaks to the controls and menu.
 Whether you think these features are worth the extra $400 will depend on what kind of shooter you are.
-Ports and nature shooters could benefit from the extra features that make it a more flexible camera, but most photographers will be fine with the older — and less expensive — a6300.
+Sports and nature shooters could benefit from the extra features that make it a more flexible camera, but most photographers will be fine with the older — and less expensive — a6300.

 Design: Solid and compact